-One of only five National Historic Landmarks within Columbia, the Robert Mills House exemplifies the skill of the first architect born and trained within the United States who designed some of the nation's most prominent buildings, including the Washington Monument.
-Today, the structure stands as a testament of its designer's architectural ability and the preservation efforts of generations of Columbians.
+One of only five National Historic Landmarks in Columbia, the Robert Mills House showcases the skill of the architect who designed some of our nation's most prominent buildings, including the Washington Monument.

 Due to its use by educational and religious institutions, grounds of the Robert Mills House never featured ornamental gardens.
 After Historic Columbia saved the property in 1960, gardens were created.
 Today, the gardens are a combination of an early 1970s landscape design, hallmarks of 19th century English-style gardens and the accomplishments of contemporary gardeners.
 Open to the public and available for special event rentals, the grounds of the Robert Mills House are an inviting green space set within an urban environment.